lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin3:

 .. figure:: images/luminapanelplugin3.png
+   :scale: 100%

 :numref:`Figure %s: Desktop Bar <luminapanelplugin3>`: :guilabel:`Favorite Applications`
 ("Star" icon) is pressed.

 This plugin adds shortcuts to the panel for applications or files contained within the ~/Desktop folder or favorited by the user.
 The “star” button displays applications, the "folder" button displays folders, and the "file" button shows favorite files.

 .. _Line: